mobiledeeplinking/mobiledeeplinking.github.io/_posts/2014-02-12-mobiledeeplinking-spec.markdown

 This document is broken up into two parts:

-Part 1 provides an introduction and overview about mobile application deeplinking and facilitates the thinking, design, communication and planning that the marketing, product, and technology team members must do to ensure a successful implementation.
+Part 1 provides an introduction and overview of mobile application deeplinking and facilitates the thinking, design, communication and planning that the marketing, product, and technology team members must do to ensure a successful implementation.

-Part 2 is intended for developers and provides implementation details as well as a deeplinking framework intended to make getting started easier.
+Part 2 is intended for developers and provides implementation details as well as a deeplinking framework intended make it easier to get started.

 ### Part 1: Introduction and Overview